 The third team is Octopus Managers.
 That can manage a smaller subset of system-level functions reserved.
 You can also add or remove members from this team.
 We recommend adding users to this team who should be able to manage teams and other top-level things in Octopus, but not be able to change how Octopus is hosted.

 The fourth team is Space Managers Members of this team can do everything in a given space.
 Out of the box the initial user added to Octopus Administrators is also added as a Space Manager.
-If you do not need granular access for what users need to do withing Octopus relating to Projects, Tenants, Environments you can add them as Space Managers.
+If you do not need granular access for what users need to do with Octopus relating to Projects, Tenants, Environments you can add them as Space Managers.

 In this section